maury18/Book-Store/README.md

 # Book-Store

-This is an app created with React that works as a Book store, the app is created with functional components, this is a Single Page Application.
+This is an app created with React that works as a Book store, the app is created with functional components, this is a Single Page Application, at this moment the app has only static books that it will be created dinamycly with React-Redux in the next coming days.

 ## Built With:

 - Major languages: Javascript, HTML, CSS
-- Frameworks: React, Babel,
+- Frameworks: React, Redux, Babel,
 - Technologies used: VSC, Github

 ## Live Demo (if available)